ANALYSIS: Can GTBank replicate WorldPay in Africa with HabariPay? - Businessday NG

-Before WorldPay became known as a globally renowned payment processing company, it was merely providing end-user payment gateway as a subsidiary of National Westminster Bank in 1995.
+Before WorldPay became a globally renowned payment processing company, it was merely providing end-user payment gateway as a subsidiary of National Westminster Bank in 1995.

 It took two acquisitions, one in 2002 by Royal Bank of Scotland Group and the second by Fidelity National Information Services (FIS) in 2019, and a series of expansion projects for WorldPay to emerge among the top three largest payment processing companies in the world.